orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 console.log(randomPiece)
 ```

-Both `console.log` calls above will return something like this.
+Both `console.log` calls above will return something like this:

 ```json
 {